Dear reader of ADxS.org, please excuse the disruption.

 4.4.3.
 Mineral analysis

-By analyzing zinc, lead, copper, cobalt and vanadium from teeth, one study was able to make an impressively clear distinction between non-affected persons, ADHD, ASD and those affected by comorbidities.115
+By analyzing zinc, lead, copper, cobalt and vanadium from teeth, one study was able to create an impressively clear distinction between non-affected people, people with ADHD, people with ASD and people with comorbidities.122

 4.4.4.
 Axonal damage to the white matter

-A study of 50 untreated ADHD sufferers compared to their unaffected twins and 50 control subjects found higher axonal diffusivity in the ADHD sufferers in the116
+A study of 50 untreated persons with ADHD compared to their unaffected twins and 50 control subjects found higher axonal diffusivity in the ADHD sufferers in the123

 • Perpendicular fasciculus